JimmyJammed/govee-lan-api-plus/README.md

    - Set your Govee device’s Wi-Fi to the same network
    - Turn on **LAN Control**
 7. Turn off Bluetooth on the phone to force Wi-Fi-only control (Govee App will bypass Wi-Fi commands if it can find the device within range on Bluetooth)
+8. Once you are done capturing the MQTT messages, you can return your phone and govee device to normal Wi-Fi networks and using the wizard or programmatically sending the MQTT messages will work (keep reading below for those steps).

 ---